The Judging Panel

 The Judging Process

-Gold medal for outstanding Exhibits gaining 18pts and over;
+- Gold medal for outstanding Exhibits gaining 85.00pts and over;

-The Committee has embarked on a path of growing the pool of Judges available and have adopted a rotation policy to refresh the judging panels and give them a different dynamic and capture potential new judges coming through the industry and therefore endorses the development of future judges by offering Associate Judging positions.
+The Fine Food Committee has embarked on a path of growing the pool of Judges available and have adopted a rotation policy to refresh the judging panels and give them a different dynamic and capture potential new Judges coming through the industry and therefore endorses the development of future Judges by offering Associate Judging positions.

-Stewards play a valuable part in the judging of each competition and ensure the day runs smoothly through the coordination and preparation of exhibits for Judges.
-Stewarding is a fantastic way of leaning more about the industry, competitions and the judging process, with opportunities to develop into Associate Judge and Judge roles in the future.
+Stewards play a valuable part in the judging of each Competition and ensure the day runs smoothly through the coordination and preparation of Exhibits for Judges.
+Stewarding is a fantastic way of learning more about the industry, competitions and the judging process, with opportunities to develop into Associate Judge and Judge roles in the future.

 Benefits of Judging and Stewarding at Sydney Royal

 Opportunity to be involved in high profile and prestigious Sydney Royal Competitions, renowned all across Australia.

 - Engage with industry members, build relationships and networking opportunities.